matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### downloadTable
-The jQuery object for the download table (can be the same node as the upload table).
+The jQuery object for the download table (can be the same node as the upload table) or a function returning such an object.
 This does not strictly have to be a HTML table element, but can also be a list or any other element that allows to append nodes to it.
 Download rows are appended to this table.